 Judge the extent to which this discussion is appropriate for the age and maturity of your audience as it may elicit sensitive issues.
 Prepare for an emotional, and at times uncomfortable, discussion that might last longer than you plan.

 Students come to realize that on many hot-button issues they are much more intolerant than they originally thought.

 Day two: Now read MLK’s I Have a Dream speech.
 Either individually or in groups, tell students to identify sections of the speech where MLK expresses intolerance of other people’s views and his reasons for doing so.
-Discuss findings, making sure to revisit the Big Question along the way.
+Discuss findings, making sure to revisit the essential question along the way.